 In any case, the entire Persian line finally shattered after being pressurized at their flanks and rear (by the converging Greek wings), and subsequently many of their fleeing soldiers fell victim to the unfamiliarity of the local landscape – by drowning in the proximate lake and the marshes.
 A larger part of the group obviously struggled their way to the Persian ships that were kept on ‘standby’, but the Greeks continued to belligerently pursue them till the coast.

-Consequently, a second battle-of-sorts almost broke out on the beach, with the Greeks boisterously cutting down many of the retreating Persians as they tried to board their way to safety.
+Consequently, the second battle of sorts almost broke out on the beach, with the Greeks boisterously cutting down many of the retreating Persians as they tried to board their way to safety.
 By this time, most of the Persian ships were already beginning to leave the shore, while the few remaining ones bore the brunt of the spectacular Greek advance.

-It is said that some of ‘zealous’ hoplites even managed to capture around seven enemy ships by simply scrambling on to their decks.
+It is said that some of the ‘zealous’ hoplites even managed to capture around seven Persian ships by simply scrambling onto their decks.
 In essence, this symbolically heralded the end of the Battle of Marathon, and the Greeks undoubtedly emerged victorious from the epic engagement.

-But the victory didn’t come at an easy cost.
-Kallimachos, the polemarchos of the Athenian citizen army and the man who gave the deciding vote to challenge the Persians, died, with Plutarch describing how his corpse still stood upright as it was pierced by a plethora of spears.
+But the Greek victory didn’t come at an easy cost.
+Kallimachos, the polemarchos of the Athenian citizen army and the man who gave the deciding vote to challenge the Persians, died, with Plutarch describing how his corpse still stood upright as a plethora of spears pierced it.
 One of the strategoi Stesileos also met his demise in the hard-won encounter.